nnj24xbfp8-wq/family-chuckeesley-site/src/content/documents/family-threads.md

 - [**Charlie Eesley**](/family/charles-eesley/) was a **stockbroker** for The Ohio Company and later Hazlett, Burt & Watson — a self-directed financial profession in which you build your own book of clients over decades.
 The eulogy quote about Peggy's investing has its hidden subtext here: Charlie was a broker *because his mother had been a serious investor first.*
 - [**Peggy McMaster Eesley**](/family/margaret-mcmaster-eesley/) was the family's **investing strategist** before any of these jobs were named — her decades-long, patient capital allocation funded the retirement travel and the next generation's education.
 Personal investing as the household-scale version of the same impulse: build a structure that produces returns over a long horizon.

+The same pattern runs on the **Zhou side**, with its own founding instance. [**Zhou Zhaoxiang 周兆祥**](/family/zhaoxiang-zhou/) — Lijie's paternal grandfather, born in Jiaozhou Shi in 1930 — **founded the first photography studio in [Qingdao](/places/qingdao/)**, the same mid-century in which Will Eesley was building architectural firms in Marietta.
+The civic-business history of mid-20th-century Qingdao runs partly through his shop.
+He was a *photographer of other people's faces* by day and a *daily tai chi practitioner* in the morning — the precision of the studio camera and the slow rhythm of standing meditation as two faces of one disposition.
+The shape of his entrepreneurship — *find a craft no one in your city has set up yet, set it up, and run it long enough that the city's history runs through your shop* — is the same shape as **Johann Michael's shoe trade in Marietta in 1847** and **John F. Eesley's mill in Plainwell in 1887**, transplanted to mid-20th-century Shandong.
+The thread has a founding entrepreneur on all three sides of the family.

 And in the **present generation**, the thread turns reflective in a striking way. **I am a [Stanford faculty member](/family/charles-eric-eesley/) whose research field is entrepreneurship itself** — *W. M. Keck Foundation Faculty Scholar in Management Science & Engineering at Stanford University*, with published work on entrepreneurship in Japan and elsewhere.
 The family practice of building businesses — John F. Eesley's flour mill, Johann Michael's shoe trade, Will's firms, Charlie's brokerage, Peggy's portfolio — has become, in my own working life, **the subject of the family's academic study**.

 This is not a coincidence and not a small thing.
 It is what happens when a thread runs long enough across a family that one generation starts noticing it explicitly and turns it into a research program.
 There is something Yeatsian about it: *how can we know the dancer from the dance?* The family has been entrepreneurially building things for two centuries, and the present generation has gone meta on the pattern.

-The lesson: **build things — businesses, firms, portfolios, mills, research programs.
+The lesson: **build things — businesses, firms, portfolios, mills, photography studios, research programs.
 The family's habit has been to make something that didn't exist before, at whatever scale the generation can manage, and to let it run for as long as it can run.
-The Plainwell mill is still on the National Register; that is what "as long as it can run" looks like.**
+The Plainwell mill is still on the National Register; Zhou Zhaoxiang's photography studio shaped mid-century Qingdao's civic-business record from inside; that is what "as long as it can run" looks like.**

 ---